-Income subject to withholding excludes, but exclusion is not limited to: 1) public assistance benefits; 2) any amounts required by law to be withheld, other than creditor claims, such as federal taxes, state taxes, local taxes, Social Security and other retirement and disability contributions; and 3) any amounts exempt according to Federal law including Supplemental Security Income (SSI).
+Income subject to withholding excludes, but exclusion is not limited to: 1) public assistance benefits; any amounts required by law to be withheld, other than creditor claims, such as federal taxes, state taxes, local taxes, Social Security and other retirement and disability contributions; and 2) any amounts exempt according to Federal law including Supplemental Security Income (SSI).
+These exclusions do not include concurrent SSI and Social Security Disability Insurance (SSDI) or concurrent SSI and Social Security Retirement (SSR).
+If the Department determines that SSI has been mistakenly attached, funds must be returned to the NCP within (5) business days after becoming aware of the error.